haiwen/seafile-admin-docs/manual/deploy_pro/details_about_file_search.md

 ## From 9.0.7 pro, Seafile supports connecting to elasticsearch via HTTPS, you need to configure HTTPS for the Elasticsearch server
 scheme = https               # The default is http.
 If the Elasticsearch server is not configured with HTTPS, the scheme and cafile do not need to be configured cafile = path/to/cert.pem    # The certificate path for user authentication.
 If the Elasticsearch server does not enable certificate authentication, do not need to be configured

+## From version 11.0.5 Pro, you can custom ElasticSearch index names for distinct instances when intergrating multiple Seafile servers to a single ElasticSearch Server.
+repo_status_index_name = your-repo-status-index-name  # default is `repo_head`
+repo_files_index_name = your-repo-files-index-name    # default is `repofiles`
 ```

 ## Enable full text search for Office/PDF files